Why You Should Stop Worrying

 Let’s first get this out of the way.
 BJUI’s systematic review cobbled together 20 studies about penis sizes from different countries, and is a collaboration between King’s College London and the United Kingdom’s National Health Service (NHS).

 Ironically, it’s usually women who know more about average penis sizes than men do, since they tend to actually see them and see more of them.
 They are also the ones to be affected more about sizes.
 Which is why “only 6% of women rate their partner’s penis size as small and 84% say they’re very satisfied with their lover’s size.
-In contrast, only 55% of men report a similar level of satisfaction with their own size,” says Toronto-based sexologist (PhD) and author Dr. Jess O’Reilly, and as this Bustle compilation from Amanda Chatel about women’s opinions on penis size proves, it is about how you use your penis, not so much size (and too big is a genuine problem for many women).
+In contrast, only 55% of men report a similar level of sexual satisfaction with their own size,” says Toronto-based sexologist (PhD) and author Dr. Jess O’Reilly, and as this Bustle compilation from Amanda Chatel about women’s opinions on penis size proves, it is about how you use your penis, not so much size (and too big is a genuine problem for many women).

 Not as big as you think